tlucch/League-of-Legends-Predictor/README.md

 </p>
 <br />

 Well, it seems this model perfoms worst than the previous one as we got a 74% recall.
 Nevertheless, this is still an awesome result!
 But we want to stick with our best model.
-So...
-Im very sorry Decision Tree, but today is not you day :(

 ### Decision Tree Reduced DF
 Lets see how it does with the reduced DataFrame.